sragam/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-test repo for class assignment
+test repo for class assignment, modified by editing